Medical Education at University Park

-Building on our experience, and benefiting from the resources that our regional campus in University Park offers, we invite you to learn in an environment that fosters inter-professional team skills, curiosity, and a commitment to the calling of medicine.
+Building on our experience, and benefiting from the resources offered at University Park, we invite you to learn in an environment that fosters inter-professional team skills, curiosity and a commitment to the calling of medicine.

 About the Curriculum

-You will collaborate with patients, community representatives, and systems sites to learn and develop community-based solutions that improve healthcare outcomes.
+You will collaborate with patients, community representatives and systems sites to learn and develop community-based solutions that improve healthcare outcomes.

 A Culture of Respect and Humanistic Care